-- 3. The Commission, a self-regulated electric cooperative corporation, a municipal corporation or trust thereof which has opted to become subject to the provisions of this act or the Grand River Dam Authority, should it opt to become subject to this act, shall determine consumer eligibility for continuity service; provided, that: - any consumer, including the combined consumers of an aggregator, whose demand is equal to or in excess of one hundred (100) kilowatts shall not be eligible for continuity service; provided, that an electric cooperative, municipal corporation or trust thereof, or the Grand River Dam Authority may elect to waive this limitation, - b. a consumer eligible for continuity service may not be required to select a retail electric energy supplier or be prohibited from returning to the continuity service provider, - a consumer who switches from a retail electric energy supplier to the continuity service provider shall be required to: - (1) give reasonable notice of the switch prior to being provided continuity service, and - remain a continuity service consumer for a reasonable period of time which shall not be less than sixty (60 days), - d. a consumer who is switched from a retail electric energy supplier to the continuity service provider because of an emergency, including but not limited to bankruptcy or other financial failure of the retail electric energy supplier, shall be required to provide reasonable additional costs incurred as a result of a consumer's switch from a retail electric energy supplier to the continuity service provider, and - the electric distribution company shall charge the consumer or its retail electric energy supplier the reasonable costs associated with any nonstandard facilities, upgrades or configurations required by the consumer or its retail electric energy supplier; and - 4.
-The Commission shall promulgate any rules necessary to implement the requirements of this subsection on or before February 1, 2001. - L. In addition to the requirements of this act, the Commission, a self-regulated electric cooperative corporation, a municipal corporation or trust thereof which has opted to become subject to the provisions of this act or the Grand River Dam Authority, should it opt to become subject to this act, shall prior to February 1, 2001, promulgate rules and regulations to be known as the Retail Electric Consumer's Bill of Rights, including but not limited to: - 1.
-A requirement that each consumer receives an accurate and understandable bill; - 2.
-Approved methods of billing or other communications which disclose prices in a fashion that will allow the consumer to compare the price paid for electricity; - 3.
-Reasonable notice requirements to consumers for changes in consumer rates; - 4.
-Consumers shall not be disconnected due to billing mistakes unless otherwise provided for by contract;
+3. The Commission, a self-regulated electric cooperative corporation, a municipal corporation or trust thereof which has opted to become subject to the provisions of this act or the Grand River Dam Authority, should it opt to become subject to this act, shall determine consumer eligibility for continuity service; provided, that:

+- a. any consumer, including the combined consumers of an aggregator, whose demand is equal to or in excess of one hundred (100) kilowatts shall not be eligible for continuity service; provided, that an electric cooperative, municipal corporation or trust thereof, or the Grand River Dam Authority may elect to waive this limitation, - b. a consumer eligible for continuity service may not be required to select a retail electric energy supplier or be prohibited from returning to the continuity service provider, - c. a consumer who switches from a retail electric energy supplier to the continuity service provider shall be required to: - (1) give reasonable notice of the switch prior to being provided continuity service, and - (2) remain a continuity service consumer for a reasonable period of time which shall not be less than sixty (60 days), - d. a consumer who is switched from a retail electric energy supplier to the continuity service provider because of an emergency, including but not limited to bankruptcy or other financial failure of the retail electric energy supplier, shall be required to provide minimal notice, and shall be required to remain on continuity service for a reasonable period of time which shall not be less than sixty (60) days,

+- e. the continuity service provider shall recover any reasonable additional costs incurred as a result of a consumer's switch from a retail electric energy supplier to the continuity service provider, and - f. the electric distribution company shall charge the consumer or its retail electric energy supplier the reasonable costs associated with any nonstandard facilities, upgrades or configurations required by the consumer or its retail electric energy supplier; and

+4. The Commission shall promulgate any rules necessary to implement the requirements of this subsection on or before February 1, 2001.

+L. In addition to the requirements of this act, the Commission, a self-regulated electric cooperative corporation, a municipal corporation or trust thereof which has opted to become subject to the provisions of this act or the Grand River Dam Authority, should it opt to become subject to this act, shall prior to February 1, 2001, promulgate rules and regulations to be known as the Retail Electric Consumer's Bill of Rights, including but not limited to:

+1. A requirement that each consumer receives an accurate and understandable bill;

+2. Approved methods of billing or other communications which disclose prices in a fashion that will allow the consumer to compare the price paid for electricity;

+3. Reasonable notice requirements to consumers for changes in consumer rates;

+4. Consumers shall not be disconnected due to billing mistakes unless otherwise provided for by contract;